THLfi/thldtkk/README.md

 to run the service locally on your developer machine you can edit your `hosts` file to point the service URL (e.g. `qa.aineistoeditori.fi`) to your local Tomcat.

+## Importing certificates to Java keystore

+To import SP certificate and it's private key you must first convert them to PKCS12 format that JDK's keytool supports:

+    openssl pkcs12 -export -in qa.aineistoeditori.fi.pem -inkey qa.aineistoeditori.fi.key -out qa.aineistoeditori.fi.p12 -name qa.aineistoeditori.fi

+Conversion will ask for a password.
+You can enter anything here since the password is only used during the next step.
+Now you can import the certificate and private key into a JKS file.

+    keytool -importkeystore -srckeystore qa.aineistoeditori.fi.p12 -srcstoretype PKCS12 -srcstorepass <sourcekeystorepassword> -destkeystore thldtkk-saml.jks -deststorepass somepassword -destkeypass someotherpassword -alias qa.aineistoeditori.fi

+In above command parameter `-deststorepass` corresponds to property `virtu.samlKeystorePassword` and `-destkeypass` to `virtu.spCertificatePassword`.

+When importing Virtu metadata signing certificate the process is more simple:

+    keytool -importcert -noprompt -file virtu-test-metadata-signing-crt-2015.pem -keystore thldtkk-saml.jks -storepass somepassword -alias virtu-test-metadata-signing-crt-2015